-- Be fully dispatchable by PNM, including within-hour dispatch changes; - Be capable of nominally 365 annual equivalent full charge and discharge cycles and with the ability to meet varying annual cycling requirements over the resource life as a function of changes in storage use case and/or variation in the needs of PNM's Balancing Area ("BA") (proposed pricing structure must allow for variability in annual and total cycle quantities and provide a clear definition of a "cycle").
-Alternative pricing for additional annual cycles above the base annual allowance on a \$/cycle or \$/MWh basis is also requested; - Be provided with no daily cycling restrictions; - Be dispatchable across the entire operating range.
+Be fully dispatchable by PNM, including within-hour dispatch changes;

+- Be capable of a total cycle-life equivalent to 365 annual equivalent full charge and discharge cycles multiplied by the resource life proposed and with the ability to meet varying annual cycling requirements over the resource life as a function of changes in storage use case and/or variation in the needs of PNM's Balancing Area ("BA") (proposed pricing structure must allow for variability in annual and total cycle quantities and provide a clear definition of a "cycle").
+PNM would also be interested in evaluating optional pricing for a total cycle-life equivalent allowing for 730 cycles per year at the Respondent's discretion; - Be provided with no daily cycling restrictions; - Be dispatchable across the entire operating range.
 Resources that are dispatchable from zero (or nearly zero) to full output add additional benefit in meeting a loss of load expectation ("LOLE") requirement consistent with the 2020 IRP.
-Resources that have a minimum output greater than zero will be considered as long as they meet the dispatchability requirements across their operating ranges; - Have a maximum average annual state of charge requirement of at least 50 percent or higher; - Battery energy storage systems shall have a system latency of 1 second or less, a ramp rate (in both charging and discharging) of full capacity (in MW) within 1 second, and shall be provided with grid-forming inverters; - Have the control systems in place with the ability to respond to dispatch and disconnection signals that originate remotely from PNM operations centers; - As noted in Section 8.2.2.2 of this RFP for all technologies, commercial viability, maintainability, and maturity of technology proposed at the scale quoted will be considered in the Non-Price Evaluation; - If combined with a renewable resource and obtaining federal tax credits, be capable of charging and discharging directly to the grid after recovery of the tax credits; - Include firm pricing for a maintenance agreement to maintain the energy storage capacity (MW and MWh) of the system for the duration of the term quoted or for 20 years for an EPC Proposal; and - Have a minimum rate of charge equivalent to its rate of discharge.
+Resources that have a minimum output greater than zero will be considered as long as they meet the dispatchability requirements across their operating ranges; - Battery energy storage systems shall have a system latency of 1 second or less, a ramp rate (in both charging and discharging) of full capacity (in MW) within 1 second, and shall be provided with grid-forming inverters; - Have the control systems in place with the ability to respond to dispatch and disconnection signals that originate remotely from PNM operations centers; - As noted in Section 8.2.2.2 of this RFP for all technologies, commercial viability, maintainability, and maturity of technology proposed at the scale quoted will be considered in the Non-Price Evaluation; - If combined with a renewable resource and obtaining federal tax credits, be capable of charging and discharging directly to the grid after recovery of the tax credits; - Include firm pricing for a maintenance agreement to maintain the energy storage capacity (MW and MWh) of the system for the duration of the term quoted or for 20 years for an EPC Proposal; and - Have a minimum rate of charge equivalent to its rate of discharge.

-PNM is interested in traditional 2 to 4 hour energy storage alternatives, but also foresees the need for longer duration (e.g. 8 to 10 hour) energy storage resources over the planning lifecycle.
-As such, Respondents are invited to submit offers of varying storage durations for evaluation.
-Additionally, if an energy storage system is provided in conjunction with an ITC-qualifying renewable resource, Respondents are invited to provide pricing alternatives for varying degrees of partial grid charging during the ITC recapture period and alternatives to allow for grid charging only during emergency conditions.
+PNM requests an energy storage duration of 4 hours and requests offers for longer (e.g. 8 to 10 hour) duration storage options.
+Additionally, if an energy storage system is provided in conjunction with an ITC-qualifying renewable resource, Respondents are requested to provide pricing alternatives for 1 and 5 percent grid charging during the ITC recapture period and any other alternatives that would allow for grid charging only during emergency conditions.